How to get a warm sound?

 Improve your sound easily

-In a newly made Lumit project I have already made few channels with drums, bass and piano.
-First thing to do would be to create 3 group tracks within Lumit and place instruments separately to each group.
+In a newly made SoundBridge project, I have already made few channels with drums, bass and piano.
+The first thing to do would be to create 3 group tracks within SoundBridge and place instruments separately to each group.
 After that, I will place an NLS Channel plugin on the drum group track and chose a version of the console that I find best sounding for drums (you can choose between Spike, Mike and Nevo).
 Furthermore, I will set the amount of distortion/drive and send the VCA group fader to the first channel.

 Finally, let’s hear how the drum group and the full mix sound without and with the NLS plugins.